bradmaynard/bradm/README.md

 # bradm.uk

-This is all of the stuff used for my website bradm.uk <br> It's the first time i've properly attempted at building a website so most of the stuff if very janky, but feel free to browse.
+This is all of the stuff used for my website, bradm.uk <br> It's the first time i've properly attempted at building a website so most of the stuff if very janky, but feel free to browse.